Ildemaro Vargas Player Props: Nationals vs. Phillies

-The Washington Nationals, including Ildemaro Vargas (.208 batting average in his past 10 games), take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Friday at 6:05 PM ET.
+On Saturday, Ildemaro Vargas (hitting .208 in his past 10 games) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:05 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Mariners.
+In his previous game, he went 1-for-3 with a double and an RBI against the Mariners.

 Ildemaro Vargas Game Info & Props vs. the Phillies